mattweingarten/rocket-chip/README.md

 cd sims/verilator
 ```

-We can build a Simulator for a specific Core, for now we have test only `[RocketConifig, SmallBoomConfig, IbexConfig]`
+We can build a Simulator for a specific Core, for now we have test only `[RocketConfig, SmallBoomConfig, IbexConfig]`

 ```
 make CONFIG=<config>